AndreasG11/MAE224/Setting-Up-a-Particle-Photon.md

 20. If you see the onboard LED (connected to pin D7), blinking blue, you WIN!

-21. Go find a TA, preferably Alex, to verify that you completed this simple task.
+21. Go find a TA to verify that you completed this simple task.

 # Programming the Photon via Matlab